Ricky Vega: International Wrestling Association

-In the middle of a feud with Apolo, Savio Vega began having differences of opinion with Vega concerning Savio's actions towards Apolo.
+In the middle of a feud between Germán Figueroa and Savio Vega, tensions between Savio and his cousin Ricky Vega began to rise due to Savio's erratic behavior.
 During a no disqualification match between Savio and Apolo, Vega attempted to stop Savio from further assaulting Apolo, as did the IWA World Heavyweight Champion, Blitz.
-Savio refused to listen to them; however, when Blitz turned to seek further assistance from Vega, Vega attacked him, forming an alliance with Savio.
-The rest of their newly formed faction came down to ringside, after Vega's former tag team partner, Shane, tried to stop the beating.
-The faction, later called Los Autenticos, attacked Shane.
-Vega later blamed Shane for costing him the tag titles and defeated him in a grudge match.
-In a rematch, which was billed as a Puerto Rican street fight, Vega again came out victorious, and earned a shot at the Undisputed World Heavyweight Championship; however, the match was not a singles match, but a five-way dance, also featuring Blitz as the champion, Shane, Mr. Big from the World Wrestling Council and Bison Smith, who was representing Japan.
-The five-way dance occurred after a title unification match between Blitz and Big, for the WWC World Championship and the IWA World Heavyweight Championship, the first ever Undisputed World Championship title in the history of Puerto Rico, which Blitz won.
-Prior to the match, Vega began referring to himself as The Alpha Omega, claiming that the wrestling business begins with and ends with him.
-Vega won the match, and the Undisputed World Championship by pinning Blitz.
+Savio refused to listen to them and when Blitz turned to seek further assistance from Ricky, he was attacked by the latter thus forming an alliance between the Vega cousins.
+Both Savio and Ricky took turns assaulting Apolo and Blitz while the rest of their newly formed faction came down to ringside.
+Ricky's tag team partner Shane attempted to stop the beating but was attacked by the faction, referred to as "Los Autenticos."
+Ricky later blamed Shane for costing him the opportunity to win the tag team titles and the former teammates began a historic feud.

+In their first match, Ricky defeated Shane in front of a packed crowd at Histeria Boricua.
+In the rematch, which was billed as a Puerto Rican Street fight, Vega again came out victorious, and earned a shot at the Undisputed World Heavyweight Championship; however, the match was not a singles match, but a five-way dance, also featuring Blitz the defending champion, Shane, Mr. Big from the World Wrestling Council and Bison Smith, who was representing Japan.
+The five-way dance occurred after a title unification match between Blitz (IWA World Heavyweight Champion) and Big (World Wrestling Council World Champion).
+Blitz defeated Big becoming the first ever Undisputed World Champion in the history of Puerto Rico.
+The unified title was renamed the IWA Undisputed World Heavyweight Championship.

+Prior to the match, Ricky Vega began referring to himself as The Alpha Omega, claiming that the wrestling business began with and ended with him.
+Ricky won the match, and the Undisputed World Championship by pinning Blitz.
 He went on to successfully defend the title against Shane Sewell, Germán Figueroa, Ray González, Miguel Perez and Freddie "Blitz" Lozada among others.